tiagofilipe12/GSoC17/Journal/Week_4.md

 passed to `graphsonObj.graph.vertices.outputs`.
 This is problematic when `params.output` is a list.
 Same may be valid for `input` and `output` (but needs testing).
+* As it is now, graph object is generated within `jsonifyGraph` and this render several instances of `graphsonObj` and in fact we only need one to output the graph as a visualization or even parse it to some text output.

 ## Notes on manifest file